 "Share" and "Shares" means a share or shares in the capital of the Company.

-"Special Resolution" means a special resolution of the Company's Members within the meaning of section 141 191
+"Special Resolution" means a special resolution of the Company's Members within the meaning of section 141 191 of the 1963 Act.

 2.2.
 In these Articles: